TREASURIES-U.S. Treasury yields slide as Russia launches Ukraine invasion

 Oil prices surged, with Brent breaching $100 a barrel for the first time since 2014, as Russia's attack on Ukraine exacerbated concerns about disruptions to global energy supplies.O/R

 As investors rushed to protect against inflation risks, yields on inflation linked bonds fell.
-The yields on the 10-year Treasury Inflation-Protected Securities (TIPS) fell to as low as -0.702% US10YTIP=RR -- its lowest level in just over three weeks.
+The yields on the 10-year Treasury Inflation-Protected Securities (TIPS) fell to as low as -0.71% US10YTIP=RR - its lowest in just over three weeks.

-(Reporting by Dhara Ranasinghe; additional reporting by Sujata Rao and Yoruk Bahceli.
-Editing by Jane Merriman)
+(Reporting by Dhara Ranasinghe Additional reporting by Sujata Rao and Yoruk Bahceli Editing by Jane Merriman and Mark Potter)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))